 Just as there are different types of AGEs, different natural compounds that block the formation of specific AGEs in the body.
 Your best bet may be to stack multiple ways of blocking the formation of AGEs in the body — along with a diet that is low in AGES.

-Berberine is a plant-based supplement that is known for lowering blood glucose levels.
-It has been shown in animal studies to inhibit AGEs formation. [ref] You can get berberine on Amazon or at your local health food store.
-Note that is may also reduce blood pressure a bit – something to keep in mind if you are already on medication for high blood pressure.
+Berberine, a plant-based supplement, is known for lowering blood glucose levels.
+It has shown in animal studies to inhibit AGEs formation. [ref] You can get berberine online or at your local health food store.
+Note that it may also reduce blood pressure a bit – something to keep in mind if you are already on medication for high blood pressure.

-Sulforaphane, which is found in broccoli sprouts and cruciferous vegetables, has been shown to reduce the production of advanced glycation end products. [ref] You can get high levels of sulforaphane from growing broccoli sprouts or via a supplement.
+Sulforaphane, found in broccoli sprouts and cruciferous vegetables, has shown to reduce the production of advanced glycation end products. [ref] You can get high levels of sulforaphane from growing broccoli sprouts or via a supplement.

 Hesperidin is a flavonoid found in citrus fruits that can help upregulate glyoxalase 1.
 It does this by activating the Nrf2 pathway. [ref] You can get hesperidin as a supplement.